mbabynames search ✿

 Blake Phoenix

-Blake ("noble and strong") with Phoenix ("mythical firebird").
+Blake ("dark, fair") with Phoenix ("mythical firebird").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Phoenix (2 syllables) builds on the shorter Blake, giving the name forward momentum.

 Blake Daniel

-Blake ("noble and strong") and Daniel ("God is my judge").
+Blake ("dark, fair") and Daniel ("God is my judge").
 Two distinct meanings that create a name with range.
 The hard D in Daniel gives a clean break after Blake's open vowel ending.

 Blake Graham

-Blake carries the meaning "noble and strong" while Graham brings "gravelly homestead".
+Blake carries the meaning "dark, fair" while Graham brings "gravelly homestead".
 Said together, Blake Graham has both weight and warmth.
 The hard G in Graham gives a clean break after Blake's open vowel ending.

 Blake Charles

-Blake, meaning "noble and strong", pairs with Charles, meaning "free man".
+Blake, meaning "dark, fair", pairs with Charles, meaning "free man".
 The meanings point in complementary directions.
 The longer Charles (2 syllables) builds on the shorter Blake, giving the name forward momentum.

 Bold contrast